emacs-vs/ts-docstr/docs/page/langs/ruby.md

 # Ruby

-You can customize variable `docstr-ruby-style` for the following value.
+You can customize variable `ts-docstr-ruby-style` for the following value.

 * `rdoc` - Ruby Documentation System (default)
 * `nil` - Respect to user's customization